 Renting Property in Philadelphia

 The Landlord-Tenant Act of 1951 governs landlord and tenant disputes in the Commonwealth.
-However, disputes may become quite complicated, as cities and townships may have additional laws concerning the landlord-tenant relationship within their borders.
-Therefore, it is best to seek the help of a local landlord-tenant lawyer to ensure that you are aware of both your rights and responsibilities prior to entering into, attempting to breach, or prematurely conclude a rental agreement.
+However, disputes may become quite complicated, as cities and townships may have different laws concerning the landlord-tenant relationship within their borders.
+Therefore, it is best to seek the help of a local landlord-tenant lawyer to ensure that you are aware of your rights and responsibilities before entering, attempting to breach, or prematurely concluding a rental agreement.